 Step 3 – Chest Strap

-Go to the front of the horse and buckle the front straps of the rug.
+Go to the front of the horse, close the Velcro evenly and securely, then buckle the front straps of the rug.
 The buckles should be adjusted to allow four finger’s width between the rug and the horse’s chest.
 If the front buckles are too tight, they will cause rubbing on the withers and shoulders.
 If the front buckles are too loose, the rug with slip backwards and cause potential danger when the horse lies down.
+If you are using the third hole or more, this may suggest your horse may require a larger rug size.

 Step 4 – Surcingles